nidavel/nidavel/README.md

 ## About Nidavel

-Nidavel is a Content Management System built with Laravel which focuses on producing beautiful, professional static content.
+[Nidavel](https://nidavel.com) is a Content Management System built with Laravel which focuses on producing beautiful, professional static content.
 Think of it as a WordPress for Laravel, with the ability to generate static contents of the whole website.

 <!-- Nidavel is accessible, powerful, and provides tools required for robust static content management. -->

 ## Requirements
-- PHP version 8 minimum
+- PHP version 8 minimum.
+You can get latest PHP using this link [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html)
-- Composer version 2 minimum
+- Composer version 2 minimum (not required if you are using the stand alone version).

 ## Quick start
 - Get Nidavel